 12 quater For both at sea transshipments and transfers in the Agreement Area, the competent authority of the receiving fishing vessel (carrier vessel) shall notify the Secretariat, for transshipments at least 7 days, and for transfers at least 24 hours in advance, of a 14-day period during which the transshipment or transfer in the Agreement Area, is scheduled to occur.
 The receiving vessel notification shall include the relevant information available regarding the transshipment or transfer operation, including the estimated date and time, anticipated location and information about the vessels intending to transship or transfer, in accordance with Annex X. The competent authorities of both the unloading and receiving vessels shall notify the Secretariat of an intention to transship at least 24 hours before the estimated time of such activity.
-The notification shall include the estimated date and time, anticipated location shall include the estimated notify the vessels intending to transship at least 24 hours before the estimated time of such activity.
-The notification shall include the estimated notify the vessels intending to transship, in accordance with Annex X. The competent authorities may authorise the vessel operator(s) to provide notification directly to the Secretariat.
+The notification shall include the estimated date and time, anticipated location and information about the vessels intending to transship, in accordance with Annex X. The competent authorities may authorise the vessel operator(s) to provide notification directly to the Secretariat.
 The Secretariat shall make all information provided under this